 Canadian violinist Katie Stillman and English pianist Simon Lane began their musical partnership whilst studying at the Royal Northern College of Music in Manchester and celebrated their 10th Anniversary year as a duo in 2015.

-In their first competition together in 2005 they won the RNCM Helen Porthouse Paganini Prize with a performance of the Brahms G Major Sonata, and In the spring of that year the duo were chosen for the Tillett Trust Young Artist Platform, leading to their Wigmore Hall debut where they “combined tenderness, wistful nostalgia and red-blooded passion in an interpretation of terrific distinction and compelling emotional force” according to the Daily Telegraph.
+In their first competition together in 2005 they won the RNCM Helen Porthouse Paganini Prize with a performance of the Brahms G Major Sonata, and in the spring of that year the duo were chosen for the Tillett Trust Young Artist Platform, leading to their Wigmore Hall debut where they “combined tenderness, wistful nostalgia and red-blooded passion in an interpretation of terrific distinction and compelling emotional force” according to the Daily Telegraph.
 This prize also provided many other concerts around the UK, both at music societies and concert halls such as St. George’s Bristol and Croydon’s Fairfield Hall.
 The duo are past winners of numerous other awards, including being selected for the Worshipful Company of Musicians’ Maisie Lewis Award and the Park Lane Group Young Artists’ New Year Series at the Purcell Room.
-In 2011 and 2014 Katie and Simon were asked by the ABRSM to record part of the violin syllabus for the supporting exam material which is distributed worldwide, and they will be recording part of the ABRSM’s new syllabus in late 2018.
+In 2011 and 2014 Katie and Simon were asked by the ABRSM to record part of the violin syllabus for the supporting exam material which is distributed worldwide, and were invited to return to record the 2018 syllabus.

 Katie and Simon have always enjoyed working with young people.
 Together they have given masterclasses and workshops for children in schools, some supported by the Worshipful Company of Musicians.
-Katie is on the faculty at Chethams School of Music in Manchester and is the Upper String Tutor in Practical Pedagogy at the Royal Northern College of Music.
+Katie is a faculty member at Chetham’s School of Music in Manchester and is the Upper String Tutor in Practical Pedagogy at the Royal Northern College of Music.
 Simon is Head of Keyboard at Whitgift School in Croydon.
-He is also a regular coach and artist at Aberystwyth Musicfest, a yearly festival and summer school.
+He is also a regular coach and artist at Aberystwyth Musicfest, an annual festival and summer school.